ahmedalima/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 JavaScript mini Project as part of Web Development 101 course in The Odin Project Full stack curriculum

-I t works from console only
+It works from console only

+It's practical exercise of functions